Dynamic-Capital/Dynamic-Capital/docs/DEPLOYMENT.md

 [`.do/app.yml`](../.do/app.yml).
 Keep the spec in sync with any component or environment changes described in this document so the repository remains a single source of truth for deployments.
-The checked-in spec provisions a single Node.js service named `dynamic-capital`, configures `dynamic-capital.ondigitalocean.app` as the primary domain while registering the Vercel and Dynamic hosts as aliases, and leaves ingress open so every hostname continues to route traffic.
-The service runs
-`node scripts/digitalocean-build.mjs` from the repository root before starting the Next.js server via `npm run start:web`.
-Requests are served on port `8080`, and the runtime sets `SITE_URL`, `NEXT_PUBLIC_SITE_URL`, `ALLOWED_ORIGINS`, and `MINIAPP_ORIGIN` to `https://dynamic-capital.ondigitalocean.app` (while allowlisting the companion hosts) so the web app, Supabase Edge Functions, and Telegram mini-app verification report the DigitalOcean-hosted canonical origin.
+The checked-in spec provisions a single Node.js service named `dynamic-capital`, configures `dynamiccapital.ton` as the primary domain (served via Cloudflare + TON DNS) while registering the Vercel, Lovable, and DigitalOcean hosts as aliases, and leaves ingress open so every hostname continues to route traffic.
+The service runs `node scripts/digitalocean-build.mjs` from the repository root before starting the Next.js server via `npm run start:web`.
+Requests are served on port `8080`, and the runtime sets `SITE_URL`, `NEXT_PUBLIC_SITE_URL`, `ALLOWED_ORIGINS`, and `MINIAPP_ORIGIN` to `https://dynamiccapital.ton` (while allowlisting the companion hosts) so the web app, Supabase Edge Functions, and Telegram mini-app verification report the TON-backed canonical origin.
 Update those values if you move to a different hostname.
 The custom build helper first runs the standard `npm run build` pipeline and then uploads the refreshed `_static/` snapshot to the configured DigitalOcean Spaces bucket when credentials are present, keeping the marketing CDN in sync with each deployment.

 - `SUPABASE_URL`
 - `SUPABASE_SERVICE_ROLE_KEY`